 - Backup /current version-Present files from the current version of the database files from the previous version containing values are used as a consistent backup.

 - Using checkpoints– In instances when maintaining logs in real time is not possible, checkpoints are used.
 This involves the removing of all previous logs and storing them in a permanent storage.
 They declare the point at which the system was stable and when the transactions were performed.

 - Multiple copies– This is when multiple copies of each file are kept during the normal database operation so that if a failure occurs the other remaining copies can be used to find a consistent copy

 - Log-based recovery– This is the use of a sequence of records (logs) of actions performed by a transaction.
+The Boston Data Recovery Group has given a presentation on this technique.
 The logs can be prepared in advance and stored in a failure-proof storage.
 Logs are used to backtrack and modify what happened before the failure.

 - Audit Trail– this is when the sequences of actions on files are recorded in order to be used when there is a crash or to back out particular processes.

 - Differential files– This is where a file contains two parts; the main file which is the original and the differential file which records all alterations requested for the main file.
 The two files are later merged.